Norm relations for CM points on modular curves: Introduction

-In this note, we revisit the aforementioned setup and establish (horizontal) norm relations with the full Hecke polynomial at all but finitely many unramified primes in the anticyclotomic tower of $ E $ (Theorem \ref{CMnormtheorem}).
-No prior knowledge of such relations is assumed and the main arguments only involve combinatorics of two dimensional lattices over local fields.
-In particular, the modular interpretation of points is not invoked since it does not generalize to higher dimensional cycles.
-For inert primes, our relation can also be derived by a straightforward recasting of (\ref{kolyrelation}) but is perhaps less obvious for split primes.
-The latter however gives a better picture of the complexity of such relations for special cycles on general Shimura varieties.
+In this work, we revisit the setup of Heegner points (and more generally, CM points) on modular curves and establish horizontal norm relations with the full Hecke polynomial at all but finitely many primes in the anticyclotomic tower of $E$ (see Theorem \ref{CMnormtheorem}).
+No prior knowledge of such relations is assumed, and the main arguments rely only on the combinatorics of two-dimensional lattices over local fields.
+In particular, we do not invoke the modular interpretation of these points, as it does not generalize to higher dimensional cycles.
+At inert primes, our relations can also be derived by a straightforward recasting of (\ref{kolyrelation}), though it is perhaps less immediate at split primes.
+The latter case, however, offers a better view of the intricacy of such relations for special cycles on general Shimura varieties.